wouterken/rulp/README.md

 	gunzip -c scipoptsuite-3.1.1.tgz  | tar xvf -

-Scip relies on a number of libraries including ZLIB GMP and READLINE.
+Scip relies on a number of libraries including ZLIB, GMP and READLINE.
 Please read the INSTALL directory in the application directory for help on getting these installed.